 Don't be surprised by the 2 equal signs

-- The first one is to start your test (like any formula)
+- The first one is to start your test (the same as for any formula)

 - The second is the logical test

-Example 3: Cell 1 is greater than Cell 2
+Example 3: Is cell 1 is greater than cell 2?

 Use with conditional formatting

 There is nothing complex about creating a test in Excel.
-But it's application is more interesting when applied to conditional formatting.
+But it's application is more interesting when conditional formatting is applied to the result.

 Conditional formatting allows us to automatically change the color of cells according to their values.